SomyaJain0308/python-projects/15-cricket-score/README.md

-# 🏏 IPL Live Tracker
+# 🏏 Cricket Live Tracker

-A Python-based terminal tool that fetches and displays **live IPL match scores** using the [CricAPI](https://cricapi.com) service.
+A Python-based terminal tool that fetches and displays **live Cricket match scores** using the [CricAPI](https://cricapi.com) service.
 It lets you search for a match by entering team names and instantly see the live scorecard in your terminal.

 ---